mullvad/mullvadvpn-app/docs/security.md

      * Incoming UDP from `*:68` to `255.255.255.255:67`
      * Outgoing UDP from `*:67` to `*:68`

+#### Packet forwarding

+On Linux, any situation that permits incoming or outgoing traffic also allows that traffic to be forwarded.
+All other forward traffic is rejected.

 #### macOS deviations

 * The app does not look at ICMPv6 type and code headers.
 So all ICMPv6 is allowed between the